 Checking off the List

-I accomplished a number of my goals.
-And maybe there are some I could just go back and revisit!
-Hmmm?
-But I'll use some of my old diaries and a few faded photos to blog about the items on my list that did get checked off!
+I'm glad that I accomplished a number of my goals.
+I'll use some of my old diaries and a few faded photos, to blog about the items on my list that got checked off!

 BARBIE BUCKET LIST